Shashw1t/MERNmoney-Engine/README.md

 # MERNmoney-Engine
-An expense tracker web app using MERN stack
+An expense tracker web app made to learn MERN stack from botton up.